sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

  Note that the
 time/frequency points showing significant ITC and ERSP are not necessarily identical.
 ERSP reaches significance over the regions described in the previous section.
 However, ITC does not reach significance.
-Note also that the method used to asses significance is based on random data shuffling, so the exact significance limits of these features may appear slightly different.
+Note also that the method used to assess significance is based on random data shuffling, so these features' exact significance limits may appear slightly different.

 ### Time-frequency curves